keneek/cs-grub/README.md

 - [User Contract](https://www.innoplexus.com/blog/how-to-develop-ethereum-contract-using-python-flask/) - A contract for persisting user data to chain.
 Note: uses some outdated libraries, but still a decent use case example.
 - [Dev Setup for Etherium](https://levelup.gitconnected.com/dapps-development-for-python-developers-f52b32b54f28) - Good reference for a modern development setup.

+### 💭 Blockchain Organizations
+- [Web3 Foundation](https://web3.foundation/) - Research and development for organizations and teams building applications for web3.
+- [Construction Blockchain Constortium](https://www.linkedin.com/company/construction-blockchain/) -  A consortium supporting research and development in things related to blockchain technology and services for the industry.
 ## ⏩ [FastAPI](https://fastapi.tiangolo.com/)
 Great way to develop back end architecture in Python.
 Fast in many ways.
 - [User Management](https://github.com/fastapi-users/fastapi-users) - Quickly add registration and authentication for FastAPI projects.